paheimann/GetCleanCourseProject/README.md

 > y: The activity corresponding to each row in X, expressed as an index (1-6)

-> subject: The subject (volunteer) corresponding to each row in X
+> subject: The subject (volunteer) corresponding to each row in X, expressed as an ID number (1-30)

 In addition, there were two summary files of interest: